fusionjs/fusionjs/fusion-core/docs/guides/modifying-html-template.md

 To add arbitrary HTML to `<head>` and `<body>`, however, you must sanitize the HTML to ensure that there's no risk of an XSS attack from unsanitized user data.

-To sanitize HTML, simply use the `html` template tag:
+To sanitize HTML, use the `html` template tag:

 ```js
 import {html} from 'fusion-core';